non-governmental organizations

 biodiversity rehabilitation

-MORFO currently offers a catalog of 300 seeds, with a target of 1,000 species by 2030.
-For each project, we select at least 20 adapted species using data analyzed from the field, drone and satellite.
-Our partner laboratories ensure the best selection for successful ecological restoration.
+MORFO currently manages a catalog of over 300 native species, with a target of reaching 1,000 by 2030.
+For each project, we select at least 20 locally adapted species based on field data, drone imagery, and satellite analysis.
+Partner laboratories support this selection process to ensure site-specific ecological restoration..

 higher survival rate